thebillkidy/Blog/_posts/business/2018-07-05-learnings-about-leadership-analyzing-job-postings.md

 ##### Summary

-* 2 market (supply & demand) problem solved by thightly managing the community till there is enough supply and demand for the hockey-stick.
+* 2 market (supply & demand) problem solved by tightly managing the community till there is enough supply and demand for the hockey-stick.
 * Engineers are now "business process owners" who want a problem and be in charge of solving it.

 ##### Career Path